 Ready- When payment has been received (paid, or credit owed status) the shipping state becomes ‘ready’.

 Customer email:The customer’s contact email.
-A full list of customer emails can be extracted in the ‘mailing list’report.
+A full list of customer emails can be downloaded in the ‘mailing list’report.

 Total:The total value of the customer’s order

 On the right hand side of the listing view you can update the payment/shipping state of an order.

 Click on the tick icon to indicate that payment has been received (this records full payments only).

 Click on the road icon to indicate that the order has been shipped.

 To the right of an order you will see a pen and paper icon.
 Click on this to access the order management page where you can edit, modify and cancel: